opencoff/ovpn-tool/README.md

   library can be used by external callers. e.g., see https://github.com/opencoff/certik

-* The build script `build` is a shell script to build the program.
+* The script `build` is a shell script to build the program.
   It does two very important things:
     * Puts the binary in an OS+Arch specific directory
     * Injects a git version-tag into the final binary ("linker resolved symbol")

+  Additionally, it makes cross compilation and static builds possible (for supported platforms).
+Try `./build --help` for more details.

 * The OpenVPN server & client configuration templates are in `src/export.go`.
   It uses golang's `text/template` syntax.